mschroen/figurex/README.md

 # figurex
-Handy Figure generation with conteXt managers in python.
+Make figures with context managers in python: quicker, simpler, more readable.

 # Examples